Protecting Footwear IP Globally

 FDRA proactively surveys the global footwear counterfeit landscape and advises the U.S. Government on key countries and issues of concern.

-12% of all counterfeit goods seized are footwear.
-The most common counterfeit brands are Nike, Adidas, Louboutin, and UGG.
+The most common counterfeit brands are Nike, Adidas, Converse, Louis Vuitton, Gucci, Louboutin, and UGG.

 FDRA Voices Concerns Over Global IP Protection Challenges to US Government